 The team and Brookes ventured off to the World Superbike Championship for 2016 meaning Josh didn’t defend his BSB title but it proved to be a difficult season with a best result of seventh in Germany aboard the factory-backed BMW to end the year in 14th place.

 It was back to BSB in 2017 and a return to Yamaha with the Anvil Hire TAG Team where Brookes missed out on the crown by a mere three points, again to Byrne, despite winning the final race, meaning he had to settle for runner-up spot for a third time.
 2018 saw Josh move to the McAMS Yamaha team and despite three wins, had to settle for fourth in the standings before signing for Be Wiser Ducati to race in BSB 2019.
+There, he won ten races, including a triple at the final round at Brands Hatch to miss out on the title by just five points to team-mate Scott Redding.

 In addition to Josh’s short circuit prowess, he is an established racer at the TT, becoming the fastest newcomer at the time with a lap of 127.726mph, and has a string of top ten finishes.
 He has also scored a podium finishes at the NW200 and the Suzuki 8 Hour race too.